-The Instance-User can access the support services in the modules based on the permissions set by the Instance-Admin.
-The Instance-Admin has to grant access to Instance-Users to access services on the modules.
+The Instance-User can access the support services in the module based on the permissions set by the Instance-Admin.
+The Instance-Admin has to grant access to Instance-Users to access services on the module.

 2.4.4 Services